preqon/preqon.github.io/index.md

 with computer science for its own sake - particularly the genius behind optimising information representation and transformation.
 In later semesters I ended up tutoring for USYD's School of Computer Science.
-I also elected to take courses in artificial intelligence and discovered computational neuroscience.
+I also elected to take courses in AI and discovered computational neuroscience at a similar time.
 While marvelling at human and nature's solutions to information processing, it suddenly felt within reach for us to replicate or at least interact with computation occurring in neural systems.